beginning of content

 Psychiatrists work in hospitals, clinics and with community mental health services, as well as in private practice.

-Many, but not all, psychiatrists are registered with the Royal Australian & New Zealand College of Psychiatrists (RANZCP).
+Many psychiatrists are registered with the Royal Australian & New Zealand College of Psychiatrists (RANZCP).
 They must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 You can check their registration at the AHPRA website.

 What does a psychologist do?

-You might visit a psychologist for help with problems such as:
+You might see a psychologist for

 A psychologist can also help you deal with challenges you may face in life such as: